nextflow-io/nextflow/docs/wave.md

 This is useful to create on-demand cache of containers images that are co-located in the same region where the pipeline is executed, and therefore optimising cost and network efficiency.

-To enable this capability include those settings in your Nextflow configuration:
+Include the following settings in your Nextflow configuration to enable this capability:

 ```groovy
 wave.enabled = true